Martavis Bryant

-Martavis Alexander Bryant (born December 20, 1991) is an American professional football wide receiver.
+Martavis Alexander Bryant (born December 20, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Clemson Tigers and was selected by the Pittsburgh Steelers in the fourth round of the 2014 NFL draft.
-Bryant has also been a member of the NFL's Oakland Raiders, Dallas Cowboys, and Washington Commanders, the Toronto Argonauts and Edmonton Elks of the Canadian Football League (CFL), the Massachusetts Pirates of the Indoor Football League (IFL), the Beasts of Fan Controlled Football (FCF), and the Vegas Vipers of the XFL.
+Bryant was also a member of the NFL's Oakland Raiders, Dallas Cowboys, and Washington Commanders, the Toronto Argonauts and Edmonton Elks of the Canadian Football League (CFL), the Massachusetts Pirates of the Indoor Football League (IFL), the Beasts of Fan Controlled Football (FCF), and the Vegas Vipers of the XFL.

 Early life

 Bryant was born in Calhoun Falls, South Carolina.
 In high school, Bryant was a standout football player for two schools.
 He attended Calhoun Falls High School in South Carolina and transferred to T. L. Hanna High School in Anderson, South Carolina, prior to his senior year because Calhoun Falls High was shut down due to low student numbers from a small town.
 He was named first-team all-state as a senior recording 70 receptions for 722 yards and 11 touchdowns.
 He had 44 catches for 776 yards and six touchdowns as a junior.